redhat-developer/app-services-cli/docs/commands/rhoas_connector_update.md

 ### Options

 ```
       --id string         ID of the Connectors instance to be updated (the default is the instance in current context)
       --kafka-id string   ID of of the Kafka instance that you want the Connectors instance to use
       --name string       Override the name of the Connectors instance (the default name is the name specified in the connector configuration file)
-      --namespace-id string   ID of the namespace in which you want to deploy the Connectors instance
   -o, --output string     Specify the output format.
 Choose from: "json", "yaml", "yml"
 ```

 ### Options inherited from parent commands